11 Best Delivery Apps to Work For in 2021

 If you don’t have a car, you can also deliver on a motorcycle, bicycle, or on foot.
 But keep in mind that Postmates promises delivery in one hour, so you’ll need to be quick on your feet if you would like to keep this particular gig going!
 If you’re late with a number of deliveries, you may not be offered new jobs for a while, so be careful.

 As a Postmates delivery driver, you get paid weekly for your work via a direct deposit straight to your bank account.

 Working as a Postmates driver back in 2017, I once experienced a small drop in income, which even if it wasn’t a big dent, could make a difference over time.
 You also will not get advance notice of the order drop-off point, making it hard to decide which jobs to accept and which ones to turn down.

 On a good note, Postmates chips in a few bucks to cover your fee when a delivery job gets canceled unexpectedly.

 A quick tip for new delivery drivers: most delivery apps offer very low pay for wait times.
 So it’s better to work jobs for restaurants and businesses with fast ordering processes.
 A food delivery job is sometimes faster than other types of general deliveries because restaurants want to get food out and churn orders as fast as possible and there’s less wait time.

-Something to keep in mind when deciding the best delivery app to work for.
-Grocery delivery jobs are becoming extremely popular to work for, due to no waiting times for the food to be cooked.
-You get to control how fast the grocery shopping can be done, making it one of the best choices this year.
+Here’s something to keep in mind when deciding the best delivery app to work for.
+Grocery delivery jobs are becoming extremely popular because, unlike with restaurant delivery jobs, there are no waiting times for the food to be cooked.
+You get to control how fast the grocery shopping can be done, making it one of the best side hustle choices this year.